Qualifying as a barrister

 During the year of pupillage (also known as “devilling”) the pupil or devil must carry out their master’s instructions and learn about the nature of professional practice.
 During this year, the pupil is not paid.

-You must apply to the Bar Council to become a member of the Law Library on or before the end of June of the year in which you intend to begin your practice.
+You must apply to the Bar Council to become a member of the Law Library before the 30th June of the year in which you intend to begin your practice.
 Once a barrister becomes a member of the Law Library they are free to take up work in their own right, and to start to build up a practice.